 This site has been on the web since June 5, 2016.
 Click to contact the webmaster with any comments or questions about this page.

 New Mexico joined the Little League family when the state's first leagues were chartered in Clovis and Portales in 1950.
-These leagues entered the international tournament for the first time in 1951, and more New Mexico communities established charters as the number of leagues in the state expanded throughout the 1950s.
+These leagues entered the international tournament for the first time in 1951, and more New Mexico communities established charters as the number of leagues in the state expanded as the decade progressed.

 Throughout the 1950s, New Mexico leagues competed largely against each other as well as leagues from West Texas in the early stages of the international tournament.
 During this era, Lions Hondo Little League from Roswell became New Mexico's first Little League World Series champion by defeating Delaware Township (New Jersey) Little League, 3-1, in the 1956 Little League World Series championship game.